xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

-Block level OOR Threshold set based on SID usage on a specific block -Green threshold if (Block level free resources > 5% of MAX SID for locator block) -Warning if (Blcok level free resources < 3% of MAX SID for locator block)
+Block level OOR Threshold set based on SID usage on a specific block -Green threshold if (Block level free resources > 5% of MAX SID for locator block) -Warning if (Block level free resources < 3% of MAX SID for locator block)

-If we reach the status “Out of Resources” we will stop programming the SIDs till we go back to GREEN Threshold
+If we reach the state of OOR “Out of Resources” we will stop programming the SIDs till we go back to GREEN Threshold

 ## SRv6 Encap resource usage

-SRv6 uSIDs(remote) consumes encap resources (in EEDB -Egress Encap DataBase) like the MPLS labels.
+SRv6 uSIDs(remote) consumes encap resources (in EEDB-Egress Encap DataBase) like the MPLS labels.
 In NC57 (J2) systems we have encap bank carving in the form of cluster bank pairs which are dedicated to different network applications like SRv6, L3VPN, BGP LU ..etc

 SRv6 encap usage can be monitered as srv6nh category which is similar to mplsnh for labels